 Staffing issues are consistently ranked as one of the top reasons for turnover.
 When you partner with an MSP, you always have a dedicated expert with a pipeline of qualified employees to help you accommodate natural staffing fluctuations.
 This, in turn, keeps both agency and permanent staff happier, reducing.

-Staffing shortages don’t only impact patients.
+Staffing shortages don't only impact patients.
 They are correlated with reduced job satisfaction and increased burnout in nurses.
 Contingent staff come in when you need them most - when your hospital is short-staffed or when your organization is overwhelmed with an unexpected influx of patients.

 No matter what directional changes occur, an MSP helps increase staff satisfaction and productivity: